Financial Habits Weave Into So Many Areas Of Our Life [Video]by Michelle Smalenberger, CFP® / July 16, 2019

 All of these decisions that we’re making, and the time that it takes to make them.
 So think about this, “What I’m going to wear today?
 Where and how I’m going to get to work?”.
 So those decisions you could probably make pretty quickly.

 The “How I’m going to get to work?”
 Every day you might do the same things.
-So that’s not even a decision that you have to spend a lot of time on.
+That’s not even a decision that you have to spend a lot of time on.
 However, when we go back and we look at these decisions, we realize that some of those are developed by habit.

 Developing A Habit